-6.2 STATE-FUNDED COVERED INSTITUTION FOR MENTAL DISEASES (IMD) SERVICES.
+6.3 STATE-FUNDED COVERED INSTITUTION FOR MENTAL DISEASES (IMD) SERVICES.

-The MCO shall provide services to Medical Assistance Enrollees in an IMD for stays that exceed fifteen (15) days in a calendar month.
-The Medical Assistance capitation payment will be statefunded.
+The MCO shall provide services in an IMD for stays that exceed fifteen (15) days in a calendar month.
+The Medical Assistance capitation payment will be state-funded.

-6.3 IN LIEU OF SERVICES PERMITTED.
+6.4 IN LIEU OF SERVICES PERMITTED.

 In Lieu of Services are services or settings that are offered in place of services or settings covered under section 6.1.
 In Lieu of Services must be medically appropriate and cost-effective.
 The MCO may offer the services or settings to Enrollees and must receive Enrollee consent to use the in Lieu of Services.
-The health status of and quality of life as determined in collaboration with the Enrollee is expected to be the same or better using the Substitute Services in Lieu of Services as it would be using the Covered Service.
-The MCO shall have a mechanism for timely payment of in Lieu of Services.
-In Lieu of Services submitted as encounter data will be considered in calculations of MCO costs.
+The health status of and quality of life as determined in collaboration with the Enrollee is expected to be the same or better using the in Lieu of Services as it would be using the Covered Service.
+In Lieu of Services submitted as encounter data will be considered in calculations of MCO costs pursuant to Article 4.
 [42 CFR §438.3(e)(2)]

-6.3.1 Authorized In Lieu of Services:
+6.4.1 Authorized In Lieu of Services.